belemizz/mimic2_tools/clinical_db/readme.md

 # Before use
 1. Prepare mimic2 clinical database
-2. Install libraries
+2. Install libraries.
+See the folloing setup script. https://github.com/belemizz/setuptools/blob/master/setup_python.sh
 3. Run either of the following scripts

-- The scripts are tested on only on Ubuntu 14.04 and python 2.7.6.
+- Scripts are tested on only on Ubuntu 14.04 and python 2.7.6.

 # Scripts
 - analyze_icd9.py: Count frequency of icd 9 code